 - When you get a new prescription of a medicine, check the strength and your dosage, as this may have changed from your previous prescription.
 If you have any questions or concerns, it’s important to contact your healthcare professional.

-- Some liquid medicines must be stored in the fridge, it will state this requirement on the bottle.
+- Some liquid medicines must be stored in the fridge, and some must not.
+It will state this requirement on the bottle.
 If you are unsure, please speak to your pharmacist.

-There are some liquid medicines which are also suitable for administration via an enteral feeding tube (PEG & NG), if this applies to you, your doctor or pharmacist will be able to provide more information.
+There are some liquid medicines which are also suitable for administration via an enteral feeding tube (PEG & NG tube), if this applies to you, your doctor or pharmacist will be able to provide you with more information and detailed instructions.

 If you are a healthcare professional and would like some more information regarding our liquid medicines portfolio, then please download our app or visit our product pages for more information, alternatively you can contact us.